CU-Robotics/buff-code/README.md

   - docs: Removing soon, I swear ...
   - container
     - Base image dockerfile, the dev image needs a base
+    - Dev image dockerfile
   - src: The source code for our controllers
-    - buff_ros
-      - Our misc ros package
-    - omega
+    - buff_rust
+      - Our rust nodes, the cognition center of the robot
-      - Camera node src
+    - firware
+      - firware for teensy configured with PlatformIO
     - crosshair
       - Detector node src
     - hunter
       - Tracker node src
-    - wrecker
-      - Controls src
-    - echo
-      - Serial node src (python)
-    - tech
-      - N/A
   - README.md: you're reading it
   - .gitignore: keeps the secrets safe
-  - Dockerfile: The dev file for our docker image (requires base image)

 ## Dev Notes